diderote/LSF-RNAseq/README.md

 > conda config --prepend channels bioconda
 > conda env create -f /projects/ctsi/nimerlab/DANIEL/tools/nimerlab-pipelines/RNAseq/environment.yml

- - If this throws errors, check that miniconda is installed in $HOME/miniconda3/ or change the bottom line of the environment.yml file to match your conda installation.
-If there is a package error, try removing the version of that package from the .yml file and trying again.
+ - If there is a package error, try removing the version of that package the threw the error from the .yml file and try again.

 4. OPTIONAL SETUP:
 	- For use of contamination screen (fastq screen):